What are Datasets?

 How to Create Datasets

 There are 2 ways to create datasets.
-You can create a dataset from the Settings management page, or from the Metric Builder.
+You can create a dataset from the dashboard or from the Metric Builder.
+If you are planning on creating a dataset and then move right to building a metric with that dataset, start in the Metric Builder.

-Go to Settings > Datasets > then click on the blue "Add Dataset" button at the top right.
+On the dashboard, click on the blue "Add New" button at the top right, then select "Dataset".

 From the Metric Builder

 NOTE: This will convert your reports into a Dataset.
 There is no undo.
-All your data and work is saved, but it is now a dataset.
+All your data and work is saved, but to make any changes you need to edit the dataset or add additional transforms for the metric.

-A window will prompt you to give the new dataset a name and description.
+A window will prompt you to give the new dataset a name, description, and select the Primary Report.
 Fill it out and hit 'Create'.

 How to create metrics using Datasets